The Role of the Father

 Introduction

-In Family Constellations, the role of the father is often deeply connected to how we move into life.
+In Family Constellations, the father is often associated with protection, support, and our movement into life.

 When connection with the father feels stronger and more supported, people often experience: